shareresearchteam/SAMI-Robot-Tic-Tac-Toe/hardware/README.md

 ##### Chest Assembly
 The chest will require:
  - an M3 hex screwdriver
- - 2 servo horns
+ - 3x servo horns
- - 2 black M3 screws from the motor package
+ - 3x black M3 screws from the motor package
- - 8 black rubber spacers from the motor package
+ - 12x black rubber spacers from the motor package
- - 8 silver servo horn M3 screws
+ - 12x silver servo horn M3 screws
- - 2 JST cables
+ - 3x JST cables
- - 8 M3 x 14 mm hex screws
+ - 12 M3 x 16 mm hex screws
- - 8 M3 hex nuts
+ - 8x M3 hex nuts
+ - 4x M3 square nuts
  - the Shoulder Connector pieces

 As recommended with every step, it is best to pre-thread the screw holes on the 3D printed parts.